-The 39th annual Medical Guild-sponsored graduate student research competition is scheduled for Tuesday morning, April 1, (time and place to be announced), as part of the annual “College of Medicine Research Day” sponsored by the COM Faculty Council and Office of the Dean.
+The 39th annual Medical Guild-sponsored graduate student research competition is scheduled for Thursday morning, April 3, 2014, from 9:30-11:30 in the Cancer & Genetics Research Complex (auditorium room 101) as part of the annual “College of Medicine Research Day” sponsored by the COM Faculty Council and Office of the Dean.
 Each IDP in Biomedical Sciences advanced concentration nominates one graduate student for participation in this competition, which will consist of a 15-minute oral research presentation and a 5-minute Q&A session for each participant.
 Presentations will be evaluated by a panel of faculty judges, who will rank them in terms of excellence.
 Additionally, the students submit an abstract of their research and curriculum vitae because the awards are also based on the overall research accomplishments including publications, presentations, awards, and academic performance.
 All six students will be recognized and presented an award certificate at the Research Day luncheon, which begins immediately after the seminar competition.
 Each finalist will receive a cash award from the UF Medical Guild based on the judges’ final rankings: one Gold Medal finalist, two Silver Medal finalists, and three Bronze Medal finalists.
 In addition, these students’ names will be inscribed on a plaque on permanent display in the Office of Graduate Education.

 Advanced program directors or their designates will coordinate the selection of the nominee from each advanced program in time for submission of the nominating packets.
 Please contact your concentration director or graduate secretary for more information.

-Nomination packets from each advanced concentration must be received by Susan Gardner in the Office of Graduate Education (R1-102) no later than Monday, March 17, 2014.
+Nomination packets from each advanced concentration must be received by Susan Gardner in the Office of Graduate Education (M-130) no later than Monday, March 17, 2014.
 Nomination packets should include:

 1. Name of graduate student nominee